 Skip to main content

-Image to text
+Image and video to text

 Endpoint